ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Deno vs. Node.js: Key Differences in JavaScript Runtime Environments - <a href="https://medium.com/@haileyesusofficial/deno-vs-node-js-key-differences-in-javascript-runtime-environments-bc922472a931" target="_blank" rel="noopener noreferrer">link</a></h3>
+Caremate: Building a Scalable Microservices Platform for Personalized Educational Support (NodeJS… - <a href="https://medium.com/@abdoumata/caremate-building-a-scalable-microservices-platform-for-personalized-educational-support-nodejs-1c8a69004578" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Haileyesus K. Dessie`**
+✍️ **posted by `Abdallah Matallah`**

-<blockquote>Deno and Node.js are JavaScript/TypeScript runtime environments that allow developers to run JavaScript (and TypeScript) code outside of…</blockquote>
+<blockquote>In the field of personalized educational support, the Caremate web platform was designed to address a critical need: connecting parents of…</blockquote>

 <h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>